Skip to main content

 Please note that no changes can be made to applications once application deadlines have passed.

 Applicants applying for an IRAP Youth Firearm Deer site must complete an online application along with the liability waiver and non-hunting supervising adult form.
-Only successful applicants will be notified and receive instructions to where their hunting site is located within the county they applied for, along with a site-specific permit granting them access to hunt on the private property.
+Successful and non-successful applicants will be emailed after all IRAP Deer lotteries have been completed.

 If a youth hunter wishes to take an additional, non-hunting adult mentor or observer with them during their hunt, they must: